danbev/learning-iot/notes/bluetooth.md

 When we press the `Connect` button we will be paired and bonded with central which is the nrf-connect app if I'm understanding things correctly.

-This peripheras has a service that it is advertising named `Nordic LED and Button Service`.
+This peripheral has a service that it is advertising named `Nordic LED and Button Service`.
 In the attribute table we can find an attribute named `Blinky LED State` which is `Read and Write`.
 If we press on the up arrow we can send a new value.
 For example write a Bool value of true will turn on